Information about MBRRACE-UK for Parents and Health Service Users

-The other serious illness and causes of death which we are investigating in confidential enquires are: (i) women who are treated and recover from very serious mental illness after giving birth - we will report on these findings in December 2016; (ii) pregnant women who have artificial heart valves - we will report on these findings in December 2016; (iii) women with epilepsy who experience serious fits during pregnancy - we will report on these findings in December 2017; (iv) babies from a full term pregnancy who die during pregnancy before labour starts - we will report on these findings in November 2015; and (v) babies from a full term pregnancy who die during labour or die up to one month after birth from problems which occurred during labour - we will report on these findings in November 2017.
+The other serious illnesses and causes of death which we are investigating in confidential enquires are: (i) women who are treated and recover from very serious mental illness after giving birth - we will report on these findings in December 2017; (ii) pregnant women who have artificial heart valves - we reported on these findings in December 2016; (iii) women with epilepsy who experience serious fits during pregnancy - we will report on these findings in December 2017; (iv) babies from a full term pregnancy who die during pregnancy before labour starts - we reported on these findings in November 2015; and (v) babies from a full term pregnancy who die during labour or die up to one month after birth from problems which occurred during labour - we will report on these findings in November 2017.

 Will I be told if my health records are used by MBRRACE-UK?

 MBRRACE-UK will not contact you directly and you will not be informed if your records are used by MBRRACE-UK.
 Your NHS records will not detail if any of your information has been requested by MBRRACE-UK.
-We will not be trying to obtain the consent of the individuals involved (other than in Northern Ireland where the law is different) simply because of the large numbers of individuals involved.
-We will be using information relating to all women giving birth across the UK which in 2013 was nearly 800,000.
+We will not try to obtain the consent of the individual mothers involved (other than in Northern Ireland where the law is different) simply because of the large numbers of individuals involved.
+We will be using information relating to all women giving birth across the UK, which is nearly 800,000 each year.
 We do not have the resources to obtain consent from every individual woman.

 For Northern Ireland we will not receive any identifiable information.
 This information will all be handled by the Northern Ireland Maternal and Child Health (NIMACH) office who will only pass anonymous information to MBRRACE-UK.
-Consent will be obtained by the NIMACH office to enable us to include the cases of women and babies with serious illness or complications who recover.
+Consent will be obtained by the NIMACH office to enable us to include information about mothers and babies with serious illness or complications who recover.

 MBRRACE-UK and confidentiality